Insurance Providers in Puerto Rico

 The second option for health insurance valid in both Puerto Rico and the US is MCS Puerto Rico.
 This is a health insurance plan from the 20/22 Act Society, a society created by and for the recipients of Puerto Rico’s many tax incentives.
 You don’t need to join the 20/22 Act Society to sign up for the MCS health insurance plan, but membership does come with several additional benefits for decree holders of Puerto Rico tax incentives.
 In addition to health insurance, membership offers guidance through any troubles you may encounter in Puerto Rico.

-Additionally, if you are an employer, perhaps for an Export Services business, and are looking for a reliable Puerto Rican health insurance plan for your employees, Humana, Triple-S, and MCS are good options.
+Furthermore, if you are an employer looking for a reliable Puerto Rican health insurance plan for your employees, Humana, Triple-S, and MCS are good options.

 No matter what type of insurance you need, Puerto Rican insurance providers are here to help.
 Here are three Puerto Rican providers that offer various types of insurance, depending on your needs:

-Insurance is important to ensure that even if disaster strikes, you have the necessary resources and support to get back up on your feet.
-We, too, are dedicated to providing you with the necessary resources and information to make your move to Puerto Rico a successful one.
-Make sure to follow us on social media so you don’t miss anything!
+Getting the right insurance is important to ensure that even if disaster strikes, you have the necessary resources and support to get back up on your feet.

 Disclaimer: Neither PRelocate, LLC, nor any of its affiliates (together “PRelocate”) are law firms, and this is not legal advice.
 You should use common sense and rely on your own legal counsel for a formal legal opinion on Puerto Rico’s tax incentives, maintaining bona fide residence in Puerto Rico, and any other issues related to taxes or residency in Puerto Rico.
 PRelocate does not assume any responsibility for the contents of, or the consequences of using, any version of any real estate or other document templates or any spreadsheets found on our website (together, the “Materials”).
 Before using any Materials, you should consult with legal counsel licensed to practice in the relevant jurisdiction.